ajschumacher/ajschumacher.github.io/20211109-come_work_at_meta/index.md

     * Ensure you meet the minimum requirements listed for each, and that the locations listed (including remote if applicable) are aligned with your preferences.
-    * If you're interested in working remotely, mention that to me.
-    * If you're interested in a position based in an EU or UK office, mention that to me.
 5. Are you either of: a current university student or graduated from university within the last nine months? (yes/no)
 6. How many years of industry experience do you have (not counting internships)? (one number)
-7. Do you live in either of: the EU or UK? (yes/no)
+7. Do you live in either of the EU or UK? (yes/no)
-8. Are you interested in being full-time remote (not being associated with a physical office)? (yes/no) If yes, what country and state/province (as applicable) would you prefer to physically work from (your home)?
+8. Are you interested in a position (from above) where you'd be based in the EU or UK? (yes/no)
 9. Optional things
     * LinkedIn profile link
     * GitHub profile link